 Where is Arches National Park?

-Okay, so arguably one of the greatest things about Arches National Park is it’s easy access from Moab.
+Okay, so arguably one of the greatest things about Arches National Park it’s easy to access from Moab.

 A quick 10-minute drive north out of downtown Moab up Highway 191 brings you to the Arches Scenic Drive entrance (on your right).
 From here you’re in the park!

 It’s impossible to miss since it’s well signed from both directions.
 This is the only entrance into the park.